 A recent experience I had with my ISP initially made me feel the need to do a consumer “rant,” but after calming down, I examined the business case from an operator’s perspective of fixing this situation and considering whether the promise of new 5G services might be the solution I’m looking for.

 Not long ago, I took a few days off in Costa Blanca, Spain and I realized very quickly just how much I take the Internet for granted.
 My fixed WiMAX connection stretches over a clear line of sight of about 1000 meters and is supposed to provide me with a 16Mbps download.
 While it is nothing extravagant, I noted that after spending several hours on the phone with the provider, it would be easier to locate the Holy Grail than to get a stable connection with the advertised speed.
-There is no fixed line available and when I enquired with the local Internet provider about a fiber connection, they just laughed and said rather than “mañana” (normally everything is tomorrow in regional Spain) think more three to four years.
+There is no fixed line available and when I inquired with the local Internet provider about a fiber connection, they just laughed and said rather than “mañana” (normally everything is tomorrow in regional Spain) think more three to four years.

 Fiber to the home or FTTH would be ideal, delivering speeds in the order of GBps.
 But, the sad reality is that it remains a dream for most residential sites across Europe, particularly those in rural locations.
 The cost of civil works versus the ROI remains a major stumbling block.